iceclassic/mude/book/intro.md

 Each year, a tripod is set up on the ice during the first weekend in March.
 The break-up time is determined using a unique system where the clock stops once the tripod, connected by a pulley system, has drifted 100 feet downstream.

 You can see last year's ice break-up [here](https://youtu.be/hNCz1C4fkqo?list=PLo0kgRXad08K-7DV00t4WNzKaaHovr2wi&t=208).
 For more information, visit the official Nenana Ice Classic [webpage](https://www.nenanaakiceclassic.com/).
-> fix problem with embedded video
 ## Motivation

-Last year, on the last friday's assignment every MUDE group submitted a guess, the results can be seen in the next figure
+In the last friday assignment of last year's course,  every MUDE group submitted a guess, the distribution of the guesses can be seen in the next figure:

  ![Fig.1](../figures/Part1/2024_guesses_with_breakup.png)

 in average they were off by almost a week.
 There is a lot of room for improvement!!!

-> mention how to contribute, and invitation to MUDE Q3 2024-25?

 ## Authors